suman-somu/mh-asgnmnt/README.md

 1. Stop the backend process by pressing `Ctrl+C` in the terminal where it's running.

-2. Run the script to seed the database:
+2. Run the script.js to seed the database:
   `node "path/to/mh-asgnmnt/be/script.js"`
   Make sure to replace `"path/to/mh-asgnmnt/be/script.js"` with the actual path to the `script.js` file in your project.